cloudvista/iam/app-analysis/readme.md

 # VA Application Analysis

 Analysis of the volume and variety of all technologies implemented across the VA, as well as VistA-specific technologies.
-VA's catalog of reviewed and endorsed technologies is called the VA Technical Reference Model (TRM): https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results
+VA's Technical Reference Model (TRM) is the catalog of reviewed and endorsed technologies used in VA.
+https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

 __Summary__